Candida Höfer

 Candida Höfer (born 4 February 1944) is a German photographer.
+She is a renowned photographer known for her exploration of public spaces and architecture.
+In her career she transitioned from portraiture to focusing on spaces like libraries and museums.
 She is a former student of Bernd and Hilla Becher.
 Like other Becher students, Höfer's work is known for technical perfection and a strictly conceptual approach.
+Her work explores the ways in which institutional architecture shapes and directs human experience.
+Höfer's technical approach is reflective of her goals as an artist.

-From 1997 to 2000, she taught as professor at the Hochschule für Gestaltung, Karlsruhe.
-Höfer is the recipient of the 2018 Outstanding Contribution to Photography award, as part of the Sony World Photography awards.
+From 1997 to 2000, she taught as professor at the Karlsruhe University of Arts and Design.
+Höfer is the recipient of the 2018 Outstanding Contribution to Photography award, as part of the Sony World Photography Awards.
 She is based in Cologne.